Amr-devman/webcam-sentry/README.md

 ## TODO
 1. Sync webpage updates with the completion of AJAX requests
-2. Housekeeping functionality to remove old user data
+2. Housekeeping functionality to remove old user data [DONE]
 3. Use blockchain to store user's data for added security
 4. Try to do a better job at using bootstrap :(